mzero/amidiminder/USER-GUIDE.md

 ## Migrating from older versions

-Prior to 0.80 release, `midiminder` simply read the profile at the fixed location `/etc/midiminder.rules`.
+Prior to 0.80 release, `amidiminder` (as the service was named then) simply read the profile at the fixed location `/etc/amidiminder.rules`.
 If you have custom rules there, you should:

 1. Move that file someplace within your home directory.
 2. Edit it if needed (see below)